-Capital assets are assets with an initial individual cost of more than \$5,000 and an estimated useful life more than 1 year.
+Capital assets are assets with an initial individual cost of more than \$5,000 and an estimated useful life in excess of 1 year.
 Capital assets and inventory are recorded as capital expenditures when purchased.

 E. Compensated Absences

 Vacation leave may be accumulated up to 300 hours and is payable upon separation or retirement.